What’s Hot And What’s Not In The 2019 Chevrolet Lineup

 Being built upon the same platform in the same assembly, it’s no wonder there aren’t too many differences between the Chevrolet Suburban and Tahoe.
 Needless to say, there aren’t too many differences in the strategy the Bow Tie brand has in store for them.
 Both of these large SUVs (alongside their GMC and Cadillac stablemates) are scheduled for a makeover in 2020.
 If you’re in the market for any of them, you’d be advised to wait and see what the updated models will have in store for you.

 If you’re satisfied with what Chevy Tahoe has to offer, then you can likely get a better offer than what you’d get from the next-gen model.
 The current generation Tahoe starts from $47,500, and newer models almost certainly won’t be available for that amount.
-Then again, they’ll likely offer more room for both the passengers and their cargo, better fuel economy, and more contemporary list of available features.
+Then again, they’ll likely offer more room for both the passengers and their cargo, better fuel efficiency, and more contemporary list of available features.
 There’s an upside and downside for everything, as always.
-The 2019 Chevrolet Tahoe will be one of the most outdated 2019 Chevy models, but it won’t remain such for long.
+The 2019 Tahoe will be one of the most outdated Chevy models for MY 2019, but it won’t remain such for long.
 The ebb and flow of the market should take care of that.